-ISEC Wealth Management Ltd (former name Innovative Securities Assets Management (EU) Ltd) was incorporated in Cyprus on 27 September 2016 as a private limited liability company under the Cyprus Companies Law, Cap.
+ISEC Holding Ltd (Former Innovative Securities (EU) Ltd) (the "Parent Company") was incorporated in Cyprus on 9 September 2016 as a private limited liability company under the Cyprus Companies Law, Cap.
 113.

-The Company is authorized and regulated as a Cyprus Investment Firm ("CIF") by the CySEC since 30 April 2018, under the Law which provides for the provision of investment services, the exercise of investment activities, the operation of regulated markets and other related matters (Law 87(I)/2017), and subject to CySEC Rules, with License Number 356/18.
+ISEC Wealth Management Ltd (the "Company") which is a subsidiary of ISEC Holding Ltd, was incorporated in Cyprus on 27 September 2016 as a private limited liability company under the Cyprus Companies Law, Cap.
+113. The Company is authorized and regulated as a Cyprus Investment Firm ("CIF") by the CySEC since 30 April 2018, under the Law which provides for the provision of investment services, the exercise of investment activities, the operation of regulated markets and other related matters (Law 87(I)/2017), and subject to CySEC Rules, with License Number 356/18.